Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Performance metrics

 where $N$ is the number of variables in the predicted state, $\mathcal{T}$ is the number of considered time instants, and $\sigma_{x_i}$ is the standard deviation of the measured values in the considered time window for the variable $x_i$.

-The NAMMAE metric, introduced in \cite{diez2022,Diez2024}, provides an engineering-oriented assessment of the prediction accuracy.
-It measures the absolute difference between the minimum and maximum values of the predicted and measured time series, as follows:
+The NAMMAE metric, introduced in \cite{diez2022snh,Diez2024}, provides an engineering-oriented assessment of the prediction accuracy.
+It measures the absolute difference between the minimum and maximum values of the predicted and measured time series, normalized by $k$ times the standard deviation of the measured values, as follows:

-Lastly, the JSD measures the similarity between the probability distribution of the predicted and observed signal \cite{marlantes2024}.
+Lastly, the JSD measures the similarity between the probability distributions of the predicted and reference signal \cite{marlantes2024}.
 For each variable, it estimates the entropy of the predicted time series probability density function $Q$ relative to the probability density function of the measured time series $R$, where $M$ is the average of the two \cite{Lin1991}.
-The Jensen-Shannon divergence is based on the Kullback-Leibler divergence $D$, given by \cref{eq:kld}, which is the expectation of the logarithmic difference between the probabilities $K$ and $H$, both defined over the domain $\chi$, where the expectation is taken using the probabilities $K$. \cite{Kullback1951}.